Model Merging Scaling Laws in Large Language Models: Further Analysis and Recipe

-\textbf{Findings.} Both backbones follow the \emph{same} law with a clear $1/(k{+}b)$ tail: CE decreases monotonically in $k$, gains are steep at small $k$ and flatten thereafter (Fig.~\ref{fig:rq13-llama}a).
-The \emph{marginal gain} curves (Fig.~\ref{fig:rq13-llama}b) decay smoothly with $k$, illustrating diminishing returns consistent with the inverse tail; \emph{experts-to-target} bars (Fig.~\ref{fig:rq13-llama}c) show that both backbones need only a \emph{small} number of experts to secure most of the improvement (80/90\% reached at modest $k$), in line with our main-scale observations.
-Absolute CE levels differ slightly—LLaMA-3.2 3B sits lower and shows a marginally steeper early slope—reflecting \emph{backbone capability} (series 3.2 vs.\ 3.0), not a change of law.
-In short, the merging scaling law \emph{transfers across architectures}: same functional form, same diminishing-returns shape, and similar fitted parameter ranges.
+\textbf{Findings.} Both backbones follow the same inverse-tail law: macro CE decreases monotonically in $k$, with steep early gains that flatten thereafter (Fig.~\ref{fig:rq13-llama-fit}).
+The floor+tail model fits the data extremely well ($R^2{=}0.999$ for LLaMA-3.2 3B and $R^2{=}0.995$ for LLaMA-3 8B, details listed in Appendix~\ref{app:fitllama}), confirming quantitative consistency across backbones.
+The marginal gain curves (Fig.~\ref{fig:rq13-llama-gain}) decay smoothly with $k$, and both models reach roughly 80\% of the total improvement with only $k{\approx}4\!-\!5$ experts.
+Absolute CE levels differ modestly, LLaMA-3.2 3B sits lower with a slightly steeper early slope, reflecting backbone capability rather than a change of scaling law. {Additional results on Gemma 2 also follow the same form, shown in Appendix~\ref{app:downstream}}

+\textbf{Note 1:} We also report downstream evaluations in Appendix~\ref{app:downstream}.
+Aggregated task metrics generally improve with $k$ and then plateau, showing the same diminishing-return pattern as CE at a qualitative level.
+However, downstream scores can saturate earlier than token-level CE, and we do not claim that they follow the same law quantitatively.

+{\textbf{Note 2:} We further extend the cross-domain experiments to a 16-domain pool on the LLaMA-3B backbone (original 9 domains plus Japanese, medical, house-arrangement, Korean, emotion, elementary school mathematics, and Java-code experts), and the aggregated cross-entropy still follows the same power law (see Appendix~\ref{app:16domain-scaling}).}

+To make the downstream trend explicit in the main paper, Fig.~\ref{fig:downstream-main} summarises representative results from Appendix~\ref{app:downstream}.
+Under Task Arithmetic, both LLaMA backbones improve quickly from $k{=}1$ to $k{\approx}3$ and then flatten, with the smaller 3B model saturating earlier.
+On the 8B backbone, TA and TIES follow the same qualitative trajectory for $k\!\ge\!2$: most utility is captured by the first few experts, and merge-rule differences are concentrated in the early-$k$ regime.
+The translucent point clouds also show that task-level metrics are substantially noisier than token-level CE, even when their filled mean markers follow a stable trend.
+Thus downstream evaluation supports the same qualitative diminishing-return picture, while making clear that benchmark scores can plateau earlier and should not be read as following the exact CE scaling law.